 We thank Prof. Dr. Win Maung (Zoological Department of Yangon University) for co-organising the training workshop, Dr. Aye Mi San and Pwint Thu Aye (Zoological Department of Yangon University) and Dr. Htin Hla (BANCA) for contributing to the workshop, and Dr. Thein Pe (Rakhine Coastal Association) for assistance at the field survey site.
-This training and field survey is conducted under the Hoolock Gibbon Status Review project (of the Myanmar Conservation Program) which is jointly implemented by the Biodiversity and Nature Association (BANCA), Yangon University (Department of Zoology), People Resources and Conservation Foundation (PRCF), and Fauna & Flora International (FFI), with financial support from the Arcus Foundation Great Apes Program, and the United States Fish and Wildlife Service, Great Apes Conservation Fund.
+Dr. Bosco Pui Lok Chan (Kadoorie Farm & Botanic Garden, Hong Kong) kindly provided information on the identification of snakeheads.
+This training and field survey is conducted under the Hoolock Gibbon Status Review project (of the Myanmar Conservation Program) which is jointly implemented by the Biodiversity and Nature Association (BANCA), Yangon

+University (Department of Zoology), People Resources and Conservation Foundation (PRCF), and Fauna & Flora International (FFI), with financial support from the Arcus Foundation Great Apes Program, and the United States Fish and Wildlife Service, Great Apes Conservation Fund.
 The use of US grant funds in Myanmar for this project is authorised by the US Treasury Department's Office of Foreign Assets Control.